alec202/movieReviewerApp/README.md

-# Movie Recommender App
+# Movie Reviewer App
-Group project to create movie recommender app for Android devices.
+Group project to create movie reviewer app for Android devices.
 It will be implemented using Jetpack Compose, Firebase, and the TMDB API (and our code of course).
 This app was created by Jacob, Alec, and Catherine.
 Development ended on April 19, 2024.

 # Overview